ekarasalo/demo/README.md

-#SASS and Compass Demo
+##SASS and Compass Demo

-This is a demo of SASS and Compass.
-Download the zip-file, unzip it and open index.html in Chrome.
+<p>This is a demo of SASS and Compass.
+Download the zip-file, unzip it and open index.html in Chrome.</p>
-====